Last updated: 25 Jun 2020

 If you are a Contact and wish to cease receiving emails from one of our customers, please unsubscribe directly using the unsubscribe link in the customer's email, or contact the customer directly.

 We may collect and process the following data about you:

 We use information held about you for the following purposes:

-Your marketing lists are stored in Ireland, within the European Economic Area ("EEA"), on the secure servers of Amazon Web Services (“AWS”).
-We don't, under any circumstances, sell or share your marketing lists.
-If someone on your marketing list complains or contacts us, only then will we respond to that person.
-Only you, and our authorised employees, have access to view your marketing lists.
+Your contact lists are stored in Ireland, within the European Economic Area ("EEA"), on the secure servers of Amazon Web Services (“AWS").
+Unless you are using our 'EmailOctopus Connect' service, they will also be available to our email service providers ("ESPs").
+ESPs will only have access to your lists when you are sending an email.
+Once the email is sent, the ESPs no longer have access to your contact list.
+Our ESPs are Mailgun, SendGrid, Sparkpost and Elastic Email.
+We don't, under any circumstances, sell or share your contact lists with anyone else.
+If someone on your contact list complains or contacts us, only then will we respond to that person.
+Only you, our authorised employees, and our ESPs have access to view your contact lists.

-You may export (download) your marketing lists from EmailOctopus at any time.
-We'll only ever use and disclose the information in your marketing lists for the reasons listed in this section or in the section entitled “How we use your personal information” above.
+You may export (download) your contact lists from EmailOctopus at any time.
+We'll only ever use and disclose the information in your contact lists for the reasons listed in this section or in the section entitled 'How we use your personal information' above.

-We will never use or disclose the information in your marketing lists to send our own informational and promotional content.
-If we detect abusive or illegal behaviour related to your marketing list, we may share your marketing list or portions of it with affected ISPs or anti-spam organisations.
+We will never use or disclose the information in your contact lists to send our own informational and promotional content.
+If we detect abusive or illegal behaviour related to your contact list, we may share your contact list or portions of it with affected internet service providers (“ISPs") or anti-spam organisations.
 We may also be required to disclose it to law enforcement or regulatory bodies.
 We will only do so if legally required.

 We may conduct analysis on your use of the service and the results generated by your emails sent by means of the service.
 This analysis is conducted solely on an aggregated and anonymised basis.